smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 ---

-**Presenter:** Could I?
+**Bill Coughran:** Could I?
 I'm going to interject here.
 I'm going to take the liberty of asking the last question.
 So, you know, years and years ago when I was studying computer science, there was a lot more expectation for mathematical training, and I noticed over the ensuing 30 or 40 years that